Our price comparisons and ratings of stores for quality show the results of our price shopping and our most

 When we substituted cheaper generic and store brands for

 about one-sixth of the items in our price-shopping market basket, the total

 cost of the full market basket dropped by about five percent.

 For the items that could be compared based on unit prices (price per pound,

-for example), warehouse stores offered dramatic savings.
+for example), membership warehouse stores offered king-sized savings.

-Sam’s Club, for example, beat Acme by a whopping 33 percent.
+Sam’s Club, for example, beat Acme by a whopping 34 percent.

-shopping at Acme alone.
+compared with shopping at Giant alone.